tlk999/tingbot.com/_posts/2015-11-08-002 - One week down… and what a week it’s been.md

 ---
 layout: post
-title: “One week down… and what a week it’s been!“
+title: "One week down… and what a week it’s been!"
 date: 2015-11-08 11:00:00
 author: Ken